Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 Filing for divorce in Republic County | Frequently Asked Questions

 How much does a divorce cost in Republic County, KS?
-If you did not obtain the right to waive all filing fees and court expenses, here is a list of possible divorce costs:
+If you did not obtain the right to waive all filing fees and court expenses, here is a list of possible divorce costs in Republic County:

 The filing fee for a divorce petition $178